Specialist in Viking and Roman School Visits for Key Stage Two of the National Curriculum.

 And the final scene where Wayland makes the skulls of the Princes into drinking cups for the King.

-He then escapes using a set of wings, made from feathers found while he was made captive.
+He then escapes using a set of wings, made from feathers collected while he was held captive.

 A quick coat of oil to feed the wood and this is what both panels look like.